danr/snabbis/README.md

   // => '<span>3</span>'
   ```

-  The other kinds of content to the tag function is documented by their respective function.
+  The other kinds of content to the tag function are documented by their respective function.

   Note: this documentation has imported `snabbis` like so: